benduran/neuralyzer/README.md

 # Documentation updates are in-progress and are coming soon!

 # Neuralyzer
 Node.js, Websocket-based state synchronization server.
 Useful for synchronizing multiplayer games and collaborative visualizations.
 Backed by Redis for synchronizing state between multiple instances.
 Also uses Redis as a Pub/Sub channel for synchronizing multiple executing servers.
+Originally created for use at NASA Jet Propulsion Laboratory for synchronizing Mars rover visualizations.

 ## Setup and Installation
 - Make sure you have [Node JS](https://nodejs.org/en/), version 8 or greater installed.